Article by Shane Armfield

-Exercise, is an excellent way to help deal with stress and depression.
+Exercise is an excellent way to help deal with stress and depression.
 Regular exercise also helps to improve eating and sleeping habits, which will lead to better general health, better mental health and less sleep deprivation.

-In some cases your GP may prescribe medications such as an antidepressant to help normalise chemical imbalances and also improve pain.
+In some cases, your GP may prescribe medications such as an antidepressant to help normalise chemical imbalances and also improve pain.

 Relief of muscle and joint stiffness, tenderness and pain

 Managing activity levels and fatigue

 Improve ability to cope with daily stress and depression

 Daily stresses from work or home can increase your fibromyalgia symptoms.
 You and your physiotherapist can work with your GP to help you develop strategies to manage these stresses.

 Referral to a psychologist can also help in developing strategies to cope with stressful situations.

 Understanding sleep and its influence on health is vital in helping people who suffer from Fibromyalgia.
 Poor sleep health can affect: